UNC blows 25-point lead, survives in OT vs. No. 1 Baylor

 Tar Heels survive ejection, big rally, beat '21 champ Baylor

+"All year we've just been hearing different things about us, how we're a soft team, how we don't like to fight,” All-Atlantic Coast Conference power forward Armando Bacot said.
+“Today, I think we really showed that we can fight.
+To persevere in a moment like that and just come together, I'm just so proud of everyone.”

-FORT WORTH, Texas - (AP) -- RJ Davis scored a career-high 30 points with a nifty layup while being fouled in overtime, and eighth-seeded North Carolina blew a 25-point second-half lead but still found a way to beat defending champion Baylor 93-86 in the second round of the NCAA Tournament on Saturday.
+RJ Davis scored a career-high 30 points with a nifty layup while being fouled in overtime, when Bacot made the tiebreaking free throws after missing three in the final 38 seconds of regulation.
+Bacot had 15 points and 16 rebounds, along with three blocked shots.

-Brady Manek had a season-high 26 points before getting ejected because of a flagrant foul midway through the second half, right after his 3-pointer had given the Tar Heels (26-9) their largest lead.

-A year after going out in the first round of the tourney in retiring coach Roy Williams' final game, Davis, Armando Bacot and these Tar Heels (26-9) are headed to Philadelphia and a Sweet 16 for first-year coach Hubert Davis.
+A year after losing in the first round of the tourney in coach Roy Williams' final game, the Tar Heels (26-9) pulled off a shocker for his successor, Hubert Davis, who moves on to the East Region semifinals in Philadelphia.

+“Baylor's a great team.
+They're the defending national champions, and they did not want to go home,” Davis said.
+“They stepped up their effort, but we stepped up our effort as well and we were able to make the plays we needed to make to win the game.”

+“I didn't want to go home.
+There was no time to be tired,” Davis said.
+“Our mindset was gather my teammates together and regrouping and to contain our composure and let's get this win.”

-Adam Flagler had 27 points for East Region No. 1 seed Baylor (27-7), which was 1-of-11 shooting in overtime.
+Adam Flagler had 27 points for Baylor (27-7), which was 1-of-11 shooting in overtime.
 James Akinjo had 20 points while Jeremy Sochan had 15 points and 11 rebounds.

-All-Atlantic Coast Conference power forward Bacot had 15 points and 16 rebounds for North Carolina.
-After missing three of four free throws in the final 38 seconds of regulation, he made three of five in overtime.

 The Tar Heels won as a No. 8 seed over a top seed for third time.
 They did so on the way to the Final Four in 2000, 10 years after after beating top-seeded Oklahoma when Davis was a player for Dean Smith.

+North Carolina had double-digit losses to Kentucky, Tennessee, Duke, Miami and Wake Forest, and was on the NCAA bubble before winning seven of its last eight regular-season games.
+That included a 94-81 win at Duke in retiring coach Mike Krzyzewski's final home game.

 Baylor lost in the second round for the second time in the last three NCAA tourneys.
-The Bears, who fell to top-seeded Gonzaga in the round of 32 three years ago, were trying to match the biggest comeback ever in an NCAA Tournament game.
+The Bears, who fell to top-seeded Gonzaga in the round of 32 three years ago, were trying to match the biggest comeback to win an NCAA Tournament game.

+“Rudy Tomjanovich said it best, never underestimate the heart of a champion,” coach Scott Drew said, fighting back tears.
+“You're down 25 and come back and force overtime.
+Real proud of these guys and the heart with which they compete.
+I think the perseverance they showed, the resilience all year.
+Spiritually, they've been a great group.
+They've really grown.
+We didn't win on the court, but we've won in life.”

-Manek, the graduate transfer from Oklahoma of the Big 12, was ejected with 10:08 left after his left elbow to the face of Sochan as they were battling underneath the Baylor basket.
-Manek had just drained a 3-pointer that put the Tar Heels ahead 67-42.
+Manek had 26 points before getting ejected because of a flagrant foul with 10:08 left in regulation after his left elbow to the face of Sochan as they were battling underneath the Baylor basket.
+Manek had just drained a 3-pointer that gave the Tar Heels their largest lead at 67-42.

 The Bears got within 76-73 on a three-point play with 1:48 left by Akinjo, who had another one with 16 seconds left to tie the game at 80-80.
 North Carolina had one more shot, but Davis' 3-point try hit off the front of the rim.